Fewer than one in three Africans has a mobile phone

 "Governments are just unable to look beyond the tax revenue, it's a self-inflicted wound, it can impair job creation and economic growth down the road," Lyons said.

-The industry paid $21 billion (13 billion pounds) in taxes in 2012 - including $8.4 billion in value added taxes and $3.9 billion in corporate tax - and this could double by 2020, GSMA estimates.
+The industry paid $21 billion in taxes in 2012 - including $8.4 billion in value added taxes and $3.9 billion in corporate tax - and this could double by 2020, GSMA estimates.